zzmtsvv/hifi-gan/README.md

     <img width="70%" src="samples/sample_3.png">
 </p>

-The results can be listened in the 'samples' folder.
+The results can be listened in the `samples` folder.
 Waveform visualization of one of them is right above.

 <p align="center" width="100%">